Theryston/gender-name/README.md

 ## Request Limit

-The Gender Name API has a limit of 100 non-cached predictions per hour per IP, which means 2,400 non-cached requests per day, but if you use the cache (is activated by default) you may never reach this limit because predictions made through the cache do not count towards the limit.
+The Gender Name API has no request limit for [cached prediction](#cache)!!!
+For predictions with the cache disabled there is a limit of 100 predictions per hour per IP, which means 2400 requests per day, but, remember: if you use the cache (it is enabled by default) you may never reach this limit because predictions made through the cache cannot count towards the limit.

 If this limit isn't enough for you, consider running the model through Replicate, where our models are hosted.